 Helmut Veith Stipend

-The VCLA invites applications for the Helmut Veith Stipend from motivated and outstanding female master’s students who plan to pursue one of the programs in Computer Science at TU Wien taught in English in one of the following semesters:
+The VCLA invites applications for the Helmut Veith Stipend from motivated and outstanding female master’s students (male students are not eligible) who plan to start one of the programs in Computer Science at TU Wien taught in English in one of the following semesters:

 Helmut Veith Stipend